Skip to main content

 The licence grant section must make clear that the agreement is a personal licence, not a lease.
 This is the foundation of the entire arrangement and should be stated clearly and explicitly in the agreement.
 It should also describe the nature of the client's right — non-exclusive use of the allocated office and shared facilities — and the operator's right to relocate the client to comparable alternative space on reasonable notice.

 The office unit and included services section is one of the most commercially important parts of the agreement.
-It should precisely identify the office unit (including its number, size, and location within the centre) and set out a comprehensive and specific list of all services and facilities included in the monthly fee.
+It should precisely identify the office unit (including its number, size, and location within the centre) and set out a thorough and specific list of all services and facilities included in the monthly fee.
 Vague descriptions of 'office services' or 'standard facilities' have led to disputes when clients discover that services they expected to be included attract additional charges.

 The monthly licence fee section must state the fee exclusive of GST, confirm that GST is payable in addition, and set out the payment terms (advance monthly payment, direct debit).
 It should also specify the process by which the operator may review and increase the fee, and the notice required for any increase.